Amazing Talent Showcased at 2019 Raise Your Voice! Vocal Competition

 When CCJ began offering job skills training in 2015 for our reentry program with the Schenectady County Reentry Task Force, only a few county task forces had this kind of program.
 But within a year the State of New York, the funder of the county task force initiative, saw how effective this training was and began requiring job skills training.

 Since 2015 CCJ has helped place reentering individuals at firms like Price Chopper, Home Depot, Clynk Recycling, Moonlight Horticulture and restaurants throughout Schenectady County.
 During 2018 over 25 people completed our job skills training and were hired by local firms.

-Bethany Pignatello-Cornier, the Associate Support Department Supervisor for Home Depot in Schenectady has worked with the CCJ Reentry Program for over three years.
+Bethany Pignatello-Cornier, the Associate Support Department Supervisor for Home Depot in Schenectady has worked with the CCJ Reentry Program for several years.
 In that time she’s hired about 35 graduates of the CCJ Reentry Program.
 According to Ms. Pignatello-Cornier, more than two-thirds are still employed by Home Depot, several are now Department Supervisors and two are in the process of training to become Assistant Store Managers.

 As the experience of Home Depot and these other Schenectady firms show, individuals reentering society after incarceration can succeed.
 If you or someone you know has a Reentry success story you’d like to share contact Tstaples@theccj.org by email or call us at 518-346-1281 and ask for the Reentry Program.

 Friends of CASA Supports CASA of the Capital Region